IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/prerequisites.md

 <details markdown="1">

-<summary>Set up IBM GitHub</summary>
+<summary>Set up IBM Github to download helper scripts</summary>

-To manually ingest data into Concert, you will need 1) The Concert Toolkit and 2) a set of helper scripts.
+To manually ingest data into Concert, you will need a set of helper scripts.
 We’ve created these helper scripts to help train you on how to use the Concert Toolkit.

-In order to download the helper scripts, you’ll need to set up Github access.
+Before downloading the helper scripts, you’ll need to set up Github access.

 <inline-notification text="If you’re logged into your IBM GitHub account in Visual Studio Code, you can download the code without a key.
 If you are not logged in or prefer to use a different IDE, then an SSH key pair is required to download the code."></inline-notification>